Skip to main content

 Explainer · 2026

-OnlyFans is a subscription content platform: creators put content behind a paywall, fans pay a monthly fee plus pay-per-view, tips and custom requests, and OnlyFans keeps a 20% commission while creators keep 80%.
-For most earning accounts the real money is the one-to-one selling in direct messages, not the subscription itself.
+OnlyFans works as a subscription content platform: creators paywall their content, fans pay a monthly fee plus tips, pay-per-view and custom requests, and OnlyFans keeps 20% while creators keep 80%.
+For accounts that actually earn, most revenue is not the subscription, it is one-to-one selling inside the direct-message inbox.

 TL;DR